nicholasrq/eventz/readme.md

 will behave.
 You'll have 3 options:

 * `once` – each handler will be invoked only once
-* `memory` – event handlers which were attached after event invokation will be called immediatelly
+* `memory` – event handlers which were attached after event invocation will be called immediatelly
 * `stop` – will stop handlers execution if handler returns `false`

 Options should be passed with events separated by semicolon: `[eventName]:[option1]:[option2]`, for example